 What horse riding clothing should I buy for my child?

-After hours of haranguing you, your child has finally convinced to take her horse riding…but there’s no need to rush out and buy a whole new outfit to start with.
+After hours of haranguing, your child has finally convinced you to take her horse riding… but there’s no need to rush out and buy a whole new outfit to start with.
 Don't be tempted to splash out until after a couple of sessions.

-As a parent your first concern is definitely going to be safety.
+As a parent, your first concern is definitely going to be safety.
 Your riding school should be able to offer you a hard hat and a body protector for hire.
 If you’re trying to stagger the cost of all the kit, why not continue to hire the hat and the body protector, especially as these are much more expensive than the clothing described below?

-To start with close-fitting trousers or stretchy leggings will be perfect for the bottom half.
+To start with, close-fitting trousers or stretchy leggings will be perfect for the bottom half.
 Take it from a rider who knows: jeans are actually really uncomfortable to ride in!
 Boots with a low heel will work but no trainers.
 A close-fitting t-shirt or top, jumper or jacket.
-Finally make sure that gloves are on your list as reins do have a tendency to cause painful blisters.
+Finally, make sure that gloves are on your list, as reins do have a tendency to cause painful blisters.
 Then once you and your child are both certain that she or he will continue to ride, you can invest in the appropriate kit.

-So the moral of the story is: don’t let your child be impressed with by other children in jodhpurs and jackets…all this can come later when you know they’re in it for the duration!
+So the moral of the story is: don’t let your child be impressed with by other children in jodhpurs and jackets… all this can come later when you know they’re in it for the duration!